Andrew1OOO/AndrewWebsite/content/english/portfolio/project-4.md

   ```
 ## Conclusion
-  This was a pretty simple project, I didn't have a bit of trouble with the check_number method, but once that was sorted, I thought it was pretty smooth.
+  This was a pretty simple project, I did have a bit of trouble with the check_number method, but once that was sorted, I thought it was pretty smooth.

 You can find my code [here](https://github.com/Andrew1OOO/Andrew-Projects/blob/master/TicTacToe.Java)